webhookbuddy/webhookbuddy/client/README.md

 ### Use Firebase in the cloud

+.env file:

-Copy `.env.sample` and save as `.env.development.local`.
+- Copy `.env.sample` and save as `.env.development.local`.
-Create a Firebase project and populate `.env.development.local` with settings from Firebase Console's project settings page.
+- Create a Firebase project and populate `.env.development.local` with settings from Firebase Console's project settings page.
+- Set `REACT_APP_ENDPOINT_URL` to the cloud endpoint url (e.g. Webhook Buddy uses https://point-dev.webhookbuddy.com in production).

 Runs both Electron and React app